mhetacc/RuntimesConcurrencyDistribution/misc/report.md

 #### Threaded Server

-By enclosing server management in a callable function and passing it to a `Thread()` object, I was able to create a server that stays alive in its own thread while allowing a game loop (ie a while true) to co-exist:
+By enclosing server management in a callable function and passing it to a `Thread()` object, I was able to create a server that stays alive while allowing a game loop (ie a while true) to co-exist:

 ```python
 def handle_server():